Join our mailing list to receive your exclusive allocation of our wines.

 Gilles de Domingo, Winemaker

 Gilles de Domingo began his winemaking career at his family’s estate in Bordeaux.
 After receiving a degree in Viticulture he travelled the world in pursuit of fine wine.
 Gilles worked in wineries in New Zealand, Australia, South Africa before finding Oregon.
-He’s been part of the Cooper Mountain family since 2004.

 Charles Hesson, Director of Hospitality